n2geoff/record.js/README.md

 > A minimalistic object collection library

-**Record.js** aims to provide a lite, *2kb*, *no dependency* collection utility to help build simple in-memory or local storage data sets.
-Records are stored as `JSON`.
+**Record.js** aims to provide a lite, *2kb*, *zero-dependency* collection utility to help build simple in-memory or local storage data records.
+Records are stored as arrays in a `JSON` object.

-> SOON: ability to export json collections
+Records can export raw JSON records, with no internals, via `.dump()`

 ## WIP